kobihanoch/Strong-Together-App/README.md

 ```
 ┌───────────────────────────┐     HTTPS        ┌─────────────────────────┐
 │    React Native Client    │ ───────────────> │  Node.js/Express Server │
-│ (Strong Together App v3)  │   API Requests   │      (Backend Repo)     │
+│   (Strong Together App)   │   API Requests   │      (Backend Repo)     │
 └───────────────────────────┘                  └─────────────────────────┘
 ```

+- **Frontend**
-- **Frontend** (this repository) – built with React Native and supporting both iOS and Android.
-(Currently shared at TestFlight, soon at AppStore and Google Play).
+  - **General Structure** – built with React Native and supporting both iOS and Android.
 State is managed via React context and hooks, screens are organised under a specific folder and navigation is handled by React Navigation.
 The app interacts with the backend through a thin API client (e.g. using `axios`).

+  - **Smart Caching Layer** – Each context in the app loads data through a custom hook that checks cache first, then falls back to API only if needed.
+A central cache store holds hydrated values for all major domains (workouts, messages, etc.), improving responsiveness across navigation.

+  - **Bootstrap API Gate** – All contexts consume a unified `bootstrapAPIInstance` that populates them on app launch with one single API call.
+If bootstrap fails, each context falls back to individual endpoint logic.
+This reduces server load and perceived latency.

 - **Backend** – a separate Node.js/Express server that exposes
   authenticated endpoints for users, workouts, exercises, messages and tracking.
 It uses PostgreSQL as its primary datastore and defines indexes and views to speed up complex queries.
-Please refer to the backend repository for route documentation.
   **[`Backend repository`](https://github.com/kobihanoch/Strong-Together-Backend) for Backend API documentation.**

 > **Note:** When upgrading from version 2.x, be aware that all